awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DeploymentController`  <a name="cfn-ecs-service-deploymentcontroller"></a>
 The deployment controller to use for the service\.
+If no deployment controller is specified, the default value of `ECS` is used\.
 *Required*: No
 *Type*: [DeploymentController](aws-properties-ecs-service-deploymentcontroller.md)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)